Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 'I mean foil in its sense of leaf or tinsel, and no other word whatever will give the effect I want.
 Shaken gold-foil gives off broad glares like sheet lightning and also, and this is true of nothing else, owing to its zigzag dints and crossings and network of small many cornered facets, a sort of fork lightning too.'

-Spondee and iamb, together with a caesura (pause because of the comma), contribute to the altered rhythm.
-Assonance and alliteration are again in evidence - shining/shook and shook/foil, adding to the texture.
+Spondee and iamb, together with a caesura (pause midway along the line, because of the comma), contribute to the altered rhythm.
+Assonance and alliteration are again in evidence—shining/shook and shook/foil, adding to the texture.

 This abrupt punctuation causes the reader to brake before entering the sonnet's mini turn in the form of the one and only question, concerning the attitude of man towards God.
 Single syllables are stark reminders of this puzzling situation - man ignores the awesome energy of God.